• Skip to primary navigation

 History

-Conceived in the late 1980s, the Diana Wortham Theatre was a partner within the Pack Place complex in Asheville, a project designed to be a catalyst for downtown revitalization.
-Opened in 1992, the theatre helped bring nighttime activity to a then-dormant city center.
-The theatre is named in honor of Asheville resident Diana Gayle Wortham, a major supporter of the development of Pack Place.
+Conceived in the late 1980s, the Diana Wortham Theatre was created as part of the Pack Place complex in downtown Asheville—a project designed to spark the city’s revitalization.
+When it opened in 1992, the theatre quickly became a hub for nighttime activity and cultural engagement.
+It was named in honor of Diana Gayle Wortham, an Asheville resident and major supporter of Pack Place’s development.

-A creation of the visionary leaders, Pack Place Education, Arts and Science Center and Diana Wortham Theatre emerged to fill a need for impactful performing arts in the Asheville community.
-Nearly 30 years later, this nonprofit facility continues to anchor the vibrant cultural life that defines Asheville.
+Born from the vision of community leaders, Pack Place Education, Arts and Science Center and the Diana Wortham Theatre were established to meet Asheville’s growing need for a dynamic performing arts presence.
+Nearly three decades later, this nonprofit organization continues to anchor the vibrant cultural life that defines Asheville.

 Expansion of the Wortham Center

-The Wortham Center comprises three venues: the existing 500-seat Diana Wortham Theatre, with a state-of-the-art sound system and energy efficient LED lighting system; the Tina McGuire Theatre, a multi-use black box theatre with comfortable, tiered seating for 80-100 people; and the Henry LaBrun Studio, a multi-use space for classes and events, seating 60-80 people.
-By expanding from one to three venues, the Wortham Center poised itself to meet the needs of the broader community better than ever before, allowing increased access to programming, development of new community partnerships, added educational offerings and space rental services to our community.
+Today, the Wortham Center comprises three venues: the 500-seat Diana Wortham Theatre, featuring state-of-the-art sound and energy-efficient LED lighting; the Tina McGuire Theatre, a flexible black box space with convertible seating for 80–100 guests; and the Henry LaBrun Studio, a multi-use space for classes, rehearsals, and community events accommodating 60–80 people.
+The expansion has allowed the Wortham to broaden access to programming, foster new partnerships, and offer enhanced educational opportunities and rental spaces for the community.

-The transformation also included a renovation of the Wortham Center’s main entrance and lobby, and the Explore Asheville Courtyard off Biltmore Avenue.
-Redesigned and streamlined, the outdoor entrance has transformed into a gathering space with an outdoor stage, seating areas for patrons, designated dining areas and additional access to the Henry LaBrun Studio.
+The transformation also included a complete renovation of the Center’s main entrance and lobby, as well as the Explore Asheville Courtyard on Biltmore Avenue.
+This inviting outdoor area now serves as a welcoming gathering space, featuring an outdoor stage, dining and seating areas, and direct access to the Henry LaBrun Studio.

-Hosting more than 200 public events a year with attendance exceeding 55,000 each year, the Wortham Center for the Performing Arts is an established, beloved asset and resource for the community.
-The facility is home to more than 40 local arts groups such as the Ballet Conservatory of Asheville, Different Strokes!
-Performing Arts Collective, Terpsicorps Theatre of Dance, Laugh Your Asheville Off, Folkmoot, Asheville Lyric Opera and the Asheville Ballet.
-In addition, the theatre presents its own Wortham Center Presents series of notable and internationally acclaimed touring artists.
+Hosting more than 300 public events each year and welcoming over 55,000 attendees, the Wortham Center for the Performing Arts continues to be a beloved cornerstone of Asheville’s cultural community.
+The Center is home to more than 40 local arts organizations—including Ballet Conservatory of Asheville, Different Strokes!
+Performing Arts Collective, Terpsicorps Theatre of Dance, Laugh Your Asheville Off, Asheville Performing Arts Academy, Blue Ridge Orchestra, Adesto Theatre, The Moth, Stewart/Owen Dance, Asheville Musical Theatre and The Asheville Ballet—and offers its own Wortham Center Presents series, featuring notable and internationally acclaimed touring artists.

 Venue Rental Information